 We use different methods to collect data from and about you including through:

-You may give us your Identity and Contact Data by filling in forms or by corresponding with us by post, phone, email or This includes personal data you provide when you:
+- Direct interactions.
+You may give us your Identity and Contact Data by corresponding with us by post, phone, email or otherwise.
+This includes personal data you provide when you:

 - subscribe to our publications;